jtk33/2D/README.md

 Interacting with the stray items will equip them.
 Interacting with the trolls will initiate a battle.

-Each piece of gear enhances the related skill tree's abilities in some way.
-(TBD)
+Each piece of gear is currently purely aesthetic, but they do make the happy guy look very nice.

             ☆